Scout Life: Content

-Often, the version of Boys' Life geared towards older boys features buying guides for products such as cars, MP3 players, digital cameras, sunglasses, and more.
+Often, the version of Boys' Life geared towards older boys features buying guides for products, such as cars, MP3 players, digital cameras, sunglasses, and more.

 Boys' Life had in 2005 a monthly feature called "BL's Get Fit Guide".
 Each month highlighted a different aspect of physical health, such as diet, exercise, and drugs.
 Each month the magazine also features an unusual Boy Scout trip that most Scouts do not normally do.
 These trips range from a Philmont Scout Ranch adventure to a white water rafting trip.

 In both versions, Boys' Life features a video game section, which, in addition to new video game reviews, contains cheats for a video game monthly.
 They also contain technology updates, as well as book reviews.

-Content includes Special Features, Adventure Stories, Bank Street Classics, Entertainment, Environmental Issues, History, Sports, and Codemaster.
+Content includes Special Features, Adventure Stories, Bank Street Classics, Entertainment, Environmental Issues, History, Sports, and Codemasters.

-Comics have included Bible Stories, Pedro, Pee Wee Harris, Scouts in Action, Rupert the Invincible, The Tracy Twins (created by Dik Browne), Dink & Duff, Tiger Cubs, Webelos Woody, Norby, and John Christopher's The Tripods trilogy.
+Comics have included Bible Stories, Pedro, Pee Wee Harris, Scouts in Action, Rupert the Invincible, Rocky Stoneaxe, Space Conquerors (1955 to 1975); The Tracy Twins (created by Dik Browne), Dink & Duff, Tiger Cubs, Webelos Woody, Norby, and John Christopher's The Tripods trilogy.
 Boys' Life contracted with the Johnstone and Cushing art agency to produce much of its early cartooning content.

 Feature columns include Electronics, Entertainment, Fast Facts, History, Hitchin' Rack With Pedro the Mailburro, Think and Grin (jokes page), Science, Scouting Around, and Sports.
 Two columns, Hobby Hows and Collecting, featured Scouts' own personal hobby tips and collections; Scouts were invited to submit stories for these columns and received $10 if they were chosen for publication.
+There was also a Scouts in Action stories of scouts who helped saved persons lives.